-The Oasis Institute has been inspired by the experiences of Suleika Jaouad, a graduate of Princeton University and New York Time writer, Anita Schorr, and Nicolette Asselin, author, and medical writer.
+The Oasis Institute has been inspired by the experiences of Suleika Jaouad, MFA, a graduate of Princeton University and New York Time writer, Anita Schorr, and Nicolette Asselin, M.D., author, and medical writer.

 All three sustained a life changing event that caused a major disruption due to illnesses, abuse, war and needed to repurpose their lives.
 The process of rebuilding ones’ life, for example after many years of chemotherapy and a bone marrow transplant, was very slow and took multiple years.